February 22, 2013

 Even though Kenya and Tanzania are right next to each other and share many cultural and topographical traits, they feel like quite different places.
 This undoubtedly has a great deal to do with the fact that Kenya is a former English colony and Tanzania is not.
 Overall, Tanzania has the more luxurious accommodations on offer, with its five incomparably deluxe Singita properties; but Kenya also has excellent safari guides and exemplary service.
 There is also a greater variety of wildlife to see in Kenya, as northern Kenya is home to several species that are not found in Tanzania.

 While on a game drive in Meru National Park, in Kenya, watching as the sun rose on the most beautiful, peaceful morning.
 We never saw another vehicle the whole time – it was like the morning belonged to us.
-Every time we turned a corner we would discover another fantastically colored bird in the road; vervet monkeys playing in a tree; a herd of shy but curious giraffe tentatively approaching us; a hippo pool hidden amongst the lush greenery; or a more rarely seen species, such as the striped lesser kudu or the blue-hued Somalian ostrich.
+Every time we turned a corner we would discover another fantastically colored bird in the road; vervet monkeys playing in a tree; a herd of shy but curious giraffe tentatively approaching us; a hippo pool hidden among the lush greenery; or a more rarely seen species, such as the striped lesser kudu or the blue-hued Somalian ostrich.
 On our way back to the lodge we suddenly came across a huge pod of elephants – there must have been 200 of them, of varying sizes and ages.
 We just sat there and watched as they ate, played and otherwise interacted with each other, right in front of us.
 It was truly magical.

 There are many.
 Cottar’s 1920s Safari Camp in Maasai Mara (Kenya) is a wonderfully evocative, historic tented camp.
 Elsa’s Kopje in Meru National Park (Kenya) is beautiful, cozy and romantic, and located in such a dramatic setting.
 We love the luxury coffee plantation lodges in the Ngorongoro area in Tanzania, such as The Manor.
 And the Singita properties in Tanzania are simply gorgeous and have great service and every amenity you could hope for.
 Their newest property, Singita Mara River Tented Camp, is stunning.